jaredwo/obsio/README.rst

 **obsio** is an Python package that provides a consistent generic interface for accessing weather and climate observations from multiple different data providers.
-All station and observation data are returned using pandas data structures. **obsio** is currently in pre-alpha stage and undergoing active development.
+All station and observation data are returned using pandas or xarray data structures.

 Installation
 =============